End Violence Against Women & Girls.

 Why a fixtures guide?

-We want to get the attention of people who wouldn’t normally pay attention.
+We wanted to get the attention of people who wouldn’t normally pay attention.

 Combatting violence against women and girls is a team effort and we need everyone on board if we’re to make a genuine difference.